"I was delighted in the supreme sense of freedom that comes from the

 "Think about what you need and it is often discovered along the way."

-- Dennis Struck, on the Zen like characteristics that can accompany bicycle touring.
+- Dennis Struck, on the Zen like characteristics that may accompany bicycle touring.

 All About Bicycle Packing, Shipping, and Transporting